AI Gateway API Documentation (14.0.12)

 Key Features

-• Batch document processing
+• Batch document processing with concurrent handling

 • Document type mapping: Bank Statement, Payslip, Electric Utility Bills, Tax Forms, Employment Certificates, etc.